-Country of % equity interest Name of subsidiary incorporation 2023 2022 Principal activities Mubarad Holding Company K.S.C.P. ("Mubarrad") 1 Kuwait 41.3% 41.3% Logistic services A'ayan Leasing Holding Company K.S.C.
+Country of % equity interest Name of subsidiary incorporation 2024 2023 Principal activities MILLINIE C. KCCD (941 PN W 41 40/ 41.20/ Logistic services Mubarad Holding Company K.S.C.P. ("Mubarrad") 1 Kuwait 41.4% 41.3% and real estate A'ayan Leasing Holding Company K.S.C.
 (Holding) ("ALH") Kuwait 100% 100% Leasing activities East Gate Real Estate Company S.P.C.
-Kuwait 100% 100% Real estate Jahraa Mall - JV Kuwait 77.1% 77.1% Real estate
+Kuwait 100% 100% Real estate Jahraa Mall - JV 2 Kuwait 84.4% 77.1% Real estate

-58The Group's ownership interest in Mubarrad has less than 50% of the equity of Mubarrad.
+1 The Group's ownership interest in Mubarrad has less than 50% of the equity of Mubarrad.
 However, the management determined that it still controls the investee because the Group continues to hold the majority of the voting rights in view of the widely dispersed shareholding structure and the absence of evidence of minority shareholder acting in concert.
 The Group also holds the majority of the seats on the BOD, and accordingly, considers that it exercises de facto control over Mubarrad, based on IFRS 10: Consolidated Financial Statements criteria analysis.